xvnyv/distributed-systems/go-system/README.md

 Put your `confd` or `consul-template` template files here.

+## `/internal`

+Private application and library code.
+This is the code you don't want others importing in their applications or libraries.
+Note that this layout pattern is enforced by the Go compiler itself.
+See the Go 1.4 release notes for more details.
+Note that you are not limited to the top level internal directory.
+You can have more than one `internal` directory at any level of your project tree.

+You can optionally add a bit of extra structure to your internal packages to separate your shared and non-shared `internal` code.
+It's not required (especially for smaller projects), but it's nice to have visual clues showing the intended package use.
+Your actual application code can go in the `/internal/app` directory (e.g., `/internal/app/myapp`) and the code shared by those apps in the `/internal/pkg` directory (e.g., `/internal/pkg/myprivlib`).

 ## `/pkg`

 Library code that's ok to use by external applications (e.g., `/pkg/mypubliclib`).
 Other projects will import these libraries expecting them to work, so think twice before you put something here :-) Note that the `internal` directory is a better way to ensure your private packages are not importable because it's enforced by Go.
 The /pkg directory is still a good way to explicitly communicate that the code in that directory is safe for use by others.
 The I'll take pkg over internal blog post by Travis Jeffery provides a good overview of the `pkg` and `internal` directories and when it might make sense to use them.